Self build housing

 - Seeking (either alone or with others) to acquire a serviced plot of land in the Stroud District to build a house to occupy as your sole or main residence

-Part 1 – People / groups of individuals who meet the local connection test
+Part 1 - People or groups of individuals who meet the local connection test

-- Have had your only, or principal home in the Stroud District for a period of at least 6 months out of the last 12 months immediately before applying to the register; or
+- Have had your only, or principal home in the Stroud District for a continuous period of at least 6 months out of the last 12 months immediately before applying to the register; or

-- Have previously lived in the Stroud District continuously for a period of at least 3 years out of the past 5 years immediately before applying to the register; or
+- Have had your only, or principal home in the Stroud District for a continuous period of not less than 3 years out of the past 5 years immediately before applying to the register; or

 - Have immediate family members (adult children, siblings, parents) who have lived in the Stroud District continuously for at least 5 years prior to applying to join the register.

 *The only exception to the above will be members of the Armed Forces.
 Any person who is in the service of the regular armed forces of the Crown is deemed to satisfy the connection test, and anyone who has previously served in the armed forces will be deemed to satisfy the connection test for a period of 5 years after leaving service.